salesforce/kafka-junit/kafka-junit4/README.md

 ```

 ##### Configuring explicit ports for broker(s)
-If you require specific ports for the Kafka brokers to listen on, you can use the `BrokerListener.onPorts(...)` method when registering a listener.
+Optionally if you require specific ports for the Kafka brokers to listen on, you can use the `BrokerListener.onPorts(...)` method when registering a listener.

+Not calling the `onPorts()` method will have the broker(s) listen on randomly assigned ports.

 ```java
     /**